Last Updated: April 15, 2021

 The 4th amendment of the U.S. constitution protects people from “unreasonable searches and seizures.”
 Yet a vast network of checkpoints laid throughout the interior of the southern border threaten this fundamental right with arbitrary stops and searches, which disproportionately target communities of color and lead to repeated violations of the U.S. constitution.
 The Border Patrol operates hundreds of permanent and temporary checkpoints within 100 miles of the U.S. border, supposedly aimed at stopping improper entries.
 At these checkpoints, drivers can be stopped and questioned to verify their lawful status.
 Yet an abundance of evidence shows that the checkpoints routinely violate constitutional rights and lead to abuse.

 The checkpoints intrude in the daily lives of border residents, and have led to numerous cases of racial profiling, unjust and prolonged detentions, and other egregious rights violations.
 This is partly possible because the U.S. Supreme Court has also granted agents the power to stop anyone indiscriminately, even using racial profiling as a factor.
-These broad powers are codified in U.S. code 1357, also known as ‘powers of immigration officers’, which gives agents the power to detain and interrogate anyone they believe to be in the country unlawfully.
+These broad powers are codified in Title 8 U.S. Code §1357, also known as ‘powers of immigration officers’, which gives agents the power to detain and interrogate anyone they believe to be in the country unlawfully.

 An analysis by the ACLU of Arizona using partial data between 2012 and 2013 showed that hundreds of complaints had been filed against Border Patrol in just two Arizona sectors.
 These records - which are likely an undercount of the actual volume of complaints - showed almost 150 civil rights complaints and 134 complaints of alleged 4th amendment violations.
 Recently, interior checkpoints on the northern border were also challenged for detaining hundreds of motorists traveling through New England.